Basic Off-Road Driving Techniques

 With terrain and conditions infinitely variable, from driving in ice and snow to rock crawling in the desert, mastering every off-road driving technique is a life-long pursuit.
 Here, we’ll outline a few basic driving tips for off-road travel to get you started.

 General Tips on Off-Road Driving

-Travelling off-road presents risks that are distinct from on-pavement travel, and understanding and mitigating those risks is job one.
-Take it easy, double check your route and assess what could go wrong, how to avoid it, and what to do in case you can’t.
+Traveling off-road presents risks that are distinct from on-pavement travel, and understanding and mitigating those risks is job one.
+Take it easy, double-check your route and assess what could go wrong, how to avoid it, and what to do in case you can’t.
 Drive only on trails within your skill zone, and if you don’t know if you should try a trail, seek guidance from someone with more experience.